theNBS/ng2-adsk-forge-viewer/projects/ng2-adsk-forge-viewer/README.md

 ## Dependencies

-The library targets Angular 5 (and also works with Angular 6 and 7).
+The library targets Angular 8.

 ## Using the viewer component